 Blood cell counts

-Your doctor may also test you for an immunoglobulin A (IgA) deficiency.
+Your healthcare provider may also test you for an immunoglobulin A (IgA) deficiency.
 If you have this deficiency, it will make it harder to get a clear result on your antibody test.
 Instead, the lab will use a different class of tests.

-Your doctor may also order genetic testing.
+Your healthcare provider may also order genetic testing.
 Genetic testing can't diagnose celiac disease, but it can determine that you don't have it.

-If any of the tests show that you may have celiac disease, your doctor will most likely order a biopsy of your intestine to get a more complete picture of your condition.
+If any of the tests show that you may have celiac disease, your healthcare provider will most likely order a biopsy of your intestine to get a more complete picture of your condition.

-In children younger than 2 years, the doctor may also order a test to look for anti-gliadin antibodies.
+In children younger than 2 years, the healthcare provider may also order a test to look for anti-gliadin antibodies.

 Normal results are negative, meaning that no EMA antibodies were found in your blood.

 If your levels of IgA EMA and tTG antibodies are higher, it may mean that you have celiac disease.
 If you also have typical symptoms and respond to a gluten-free diet, you will likely be diagnosed with celiac disease.